Generalization and Robustness of the Tilted Empirical Risk: Preliminaries

 Under the i.i.d. assumption, the tilted population risk is equal to an entropic risk function~\citep{howard1972risk}.
-We also introduce the non-linear generalization error, which plays an important role in obtaining our bounds, as
+We also introduce the non-linear generalization error\footnote{We refer to this as non-linear generalization error since a non-linear transformation of the population risk, instead of the population risk, is used. }, as